bonnefoa/kubectl-fzf/README.md

 cache_builder
 ```

 It will watch the cluster in the current context.
+You can keep it running in a screen or a tmux.

 ### Watch a specific namespace